webplatform/docs/guides/styling_forms_guide/index.md

 === Grids ===

-Previous articles have explained how to [http://www.w3.org/wiki/Text_styling_with_CSS ensure consistent typesetting] and [http://www.w3.org/wiki/Colour_schemes_and_design_mockups#Attention_to_alignment get the most use from whitespace].
+Previous articles have explained how to ensure consistent typesetting and get the most use from whitespace.
 This article takes things a step further by explaining how <code>em</code> units can be used to enforce a degree of layout consistency that cannot be accomplished without CSS.

 === Platform support tiers ===